 EPA Lead and Copper Rule

 The safety and quality of your drinking water is the top priority for the City of Port St. Lucie Utility Systems Department.
-The City’s drinking water meets or exceeds federal and state safety guidelines.
+Please be assured, the City’s drinking water meets or exceeds federal and state safety guidelines.

 As part of the ongoing efforts to ensure water safety nationally, the Environmental Protection Agency’s (EPA) Lead and Copper Rule Revisions (LCRR) and Lead and Copper Rule Improvements (LCRI) require water systems to take action to reduce lead exposure in drinking water.

-The City is in the process of inspecting service lines for properties in our community.
-A service line is a portion of pipe that connects the water main to the building/home inlet.
-These inspections are being conducted on the portion of service lines between the water meter and the home.
-This portion of the service line would have been installed by a plumber when the home was originally constructed.
+The City has completed the process of identifying service lines in our utility service area to determine if any homes had lead or galvanized service lines.
+A service line is a portion of pipe that connects the water main to the building/home inlet (as depicted above).
+These service lines are not part of the City’s utility system.
+They were installed by the builder when your house was constructed.

 Questions?